graemet-umich/Amazon_Vine_Analysis/README.md

 The first part of the study is cloud-based ETL.

+#### Extract

+- Obtain the tsv file
+- Store the tsv in an AWS S3 bucket

+#### Transform

+- Use PySpark in Google Colaboratory to create a DataFrame from the tsv
+- Remove mis-parsed records that occurred during spark.read of the tsv
+- Create four DataFrames to match the four database tables

+#### Load

 - Create a PostgreSQL database on AWS RDS using pgAdmin
 - Create database tables using pgAdmin
 ```